 GFIA has always worked with a large number of influential partners, many of whom choose to host side events for visitors during the event.
-These workshops are free to attend for all GFIA participants unless otherwise stated.
+Enjoy FREE entry into these workshops being run by GFIA partners

 Events confirmed for 2018 include:

 Presented by Eng.
 Noura Al Nuaimi, Development Sector, ADFCA

 Presented by Eng.
 Meaad Al Rashdi, Development Sector, ADFCA

 Water and energy consumption of vegetable production at different levels of greenhouse technology

 ESTIDAMAH project: obstacles, changes, and the future of ESTIDAMAH

 Low-Cost Sensors and Controls to Manage the Greenhouse Environment